yuriibut/yoshi/CONTRIBUTING.md

 ./scripts/runE2E.js client
 ```

+## Adding a Template
+Create a directory in  `packages/create-yoshi-app/templates/<template-name>` and another one for typescript `packages/create-yoshi-app/templates/<template-name>-typescript`.
+It will be tested automatically in the `e2e` suite.

 ## Release a New Version
 Start by heading to the [CHANGELOG.md](https://github.com/wix/yoshi/blob/master/CHANGELOG.md) and insert the version's changes.
 See [commits section](https://github.com/wix/yoshi/commits/master) to verify you haven't missed anything